syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/create-pdf-document-in-the-created-event-of-pdf-viewer.md

 documentation: ug
 ---

-# Create PDF document in the created event of Blazor PDF Viewer Component
+# Create PDF document in created event of Blazor PDF Viewer Component

 You can create PDF document in the PDFViewer's created event and load the same document in the viewer.